mr-ravin/reverse-video/README.md

 reverse_video.video_file("original.avi","reverse_filename.avi")
 ```

-##### Note: This work can be used freely for academic research work and individual/group non-commercial projects, please do provide citation and/or deserved credits to this work.
-For Industrial and commercial use permission is required from the Developer.
+##### Note: This work can be used freely after providing citation and/or deserved credits to this work.
+Please use it at your own risk !!!